LogoAntiCirc

 What the evidence actually says

-The foreskin is functional immune tissue, and some antimicrobial components have been identified in preputial secretions.
-At the same time, circumcision is associated with reduced risk of some infections — infant urinary-tract infections, certain STIs, and female-to-male HIV in high-prevalence settings.
+The foreskin is functional immune tissue, and antimicrobial components have been identified in preputial secretions., At the same time, circumcision has been associated with reduced risk of some conditions — infant urinary-tract infections, certain STIs, and female-to-male HIV in high-prevalence settings — while other trials and reviews find the effect small, context-dependent, or offset by other risks.
 The science is genuinely mixed and contested in both directions, which is exactly why an irreversible decision should rest with the individual rather than be made for them.

 Sensation & Lived Experience